Air Bud: Spikes Back

 Air Bud: Spikes Back (also known as Air Bud 5) is a 2003 sports comedy film directed by Mike Southon.
-It is the fifth film in the original Air Bud series.
+It is the fifth and final film in the original Air Bud series.
 The film series itself was followed by a spin-off series: the Air Buddies franchise.
-It was the only Air Bud film not to include Kevin Zegers.
-It was released on June 24, 2003.
+It was the only Air Bud film not to include Kevin Zegers as Josh Framm.
+It was released on June 24, 2003 by Buena Vista Home Entertainment.

 Plot

 Buddy finds that he also has the uncanny ability to play volleyball.
-Throughout this experience he and a talking parrot stop some crooks, Doug and Gordon.
-Andrea Framm attempts to earn money to fly out to California to visit Tammy after her family must move there.
-Also, Andrea reveals that her brother, Josh Framm, has decided to play football at college for the summer instead of returning home to Fernfield for summer vacation.
+Throughout this experience, he and a talking parrot stop some crooks, Doug and Gordon.
+Andrea Framm attempts to earn money to fly out to California to visit Tammy Slayton after her family must move there.
+Also, Andrea reveals that her older brother, Josh Framm, has decided to play football at college for the summer instead of returning home to Fernfield for summer vacation.